HyungSamBu/candycrush/README.md

 * Start your first Toggl before 8:35
 * Respond to e-mails within 10 working hours
-* Toggl 1 hour work time
+* Toggl 1 hour work time with no Facebook or Reddit activity
 * Your lunch break starts 11:20-12:45 and is 30-80 minutes long
 * Have five Toggld hours at 15:00